-Field of Light extended to 2020
+Successful Field of Light Uluru shines on in 2020

 The award-winning exhibition, located at Ayers Rock Resort in the spiritual heart of Australia, opened on 1 April 2016 to critical acclaim, and has since exceeded all expectations proving to be a stand-out drawcard to the destination.